 Cabugsayan Falls – Pitogo Cliff – Cangbangag Falls

-Keep enjoying the magic of this island with these other tips about it that we’ve gleaned from our own experience.
+Keep enjoying the magic of this island with these extra tips we’ve picked up from our own experience.

 Tips for enjoying Siquijor

-Don’t miss these tips that we would have liked to have had on our first visit and that we’ve been gathering over the years and our many trips there :
+These are the tips we wish we’d had on our first visit and that we’ve been gathering over the years and our many trips there:

 • In Siquijor you eat really well and at very decent prices, compared to other places in the Philippines.
-That’s why we take the opportunity to stuff ourselves and, by the way, prepare you a guide on Best restaurants in Siquijor.
+That’s why we always make the most of it—and why we put together this guide to Best restaurants in Siquijor.

 • The best time to visit Siquijor is from December to May, when it’s the dry season.
 However, that doesn’t mean it won’t rain or that the weather will be bad in the rainy season.
 We encourage you to visit at any time.

-• If you can, avoid the weekend and local holidays.
-It has become one of the best‑known destinations among Filipinos and the island fills up.
+• If you can, avoid weekends and local holidays.
+It has become one of the best-known destinations among Filipinos and the island gets crowded.

-• Although the Philippines is safe, some travellers have alerted us to thefts on beaches.
+• Although the Philippines is safe, some travellers have warned us about thefts on beaches.
 Please be very careful with your things if you’re going to swim or snorkel.

-• Euronet ATMs are spreading like a plague, but we recommend you be very careful with them because they’ll try to trick you with the exchange rate so that you pay a lot more money.
-We advise you to go with cash or use Remitly in the Philippines, which is a great trick to save on commissions.
+• Euronet ATMs are popping up everywhere, but we recommend you be very careful with them because they often use poor exchange rates so that you end up paying a lot more money.
+We advise you to go with cash or use Remitly in the Philippines, which is a great way to save on fees.
 There are pawnshops in Siquijor town and in San Juan.

-• Please be very careful when driving in Siquijor because there are many sections of the road under construction and there are many accidents, especially at night.
+• Please be very careful when driving in Siquijor because many stretches of road are under construction and there are many accidents, especially at night.

-• Power cuts are super frequent on the island due to the demand for electricity with a growing population and tourism.
-It’s essential to look for accommodation in Siquijor with a generator.
+• Power cuts are very common on the island due to the demand for electricity with a growing population and tourism.
+It’s essential to choose accommodation in Siquijor with a generator.

-• From experience, the hospitals in Siquijor leave a lot to be desired.
+• From experience, the hospitals in Siquijor are quite limited.
 If you need medical assistance, it’s better that you go to Dumaguete or Cebu.
 Remember to travel with travel insurance like the one we use.
-Here you have a 5 % discount for coming from us.
+Here’s a 5% discount for booking through us.

-If you’re already wanting to get to the island, take a look at these hotels we recommend:
+If you’re already dreaming of heading to the island, take a look at these hotels we recommend:

-• Tropical Fun Ta Sea Rentals: this is our favourite because of its location (by the sea) and because of how big and clean the rooms are.
+• Tropical Fun Ta Sea Rentals: this is our favourite because of its location (by the sea) and because the rooms are so spacious and clean.

-• White Villas Resort: this was the hotel where we stayed for more than 10 days on our penultimate visit to Camiguin and we fell in love.
-It’s in the Solangon area, on the beachfront and even has a small pool.
-Incomparable.
+• White Villas Resort: this is where we stayed for more than 10 days on our second-to-last visit to Siquijor and we fell in love.
+It’s in the Solangon area, right on the beachfront, and even has a small pool.
+We loved it.
 Find out all about our stay in: Stay at White Villas Resort, Siquijor.

-• Tagbalayon Lodging House: if you’re looking for something discreet and at a good price, as well as well located, this is your place.
+• Tagbalayon Lodging House: if you’re looking for somewhere simple, well located and reasonably priced, this is your place.
 It also has shared dormitories.

-It’s very important that you check that the accommodation has a generator (the ones above do).
+It’s very important to make sure your accommodation has a generator (the ones above do).
 Unfortunately, with the increase in tourism on the island, power cuts happen almost every day, especially when the sun goes down and you really don’t want to be in your room sweltering without even being able to use the fan.

-If you want to know the best area to stay and some more recommendations, take a look at where to stay in Siquijor and don’t be left without your room.
+If you want to know the best area to stay and some more recommendations, take a look at Best hotels to stay in Siquijor and don’t leave booking it too late.

 How to get to Siquijor

 Find out in our guide how to get to Siquijor from other points in the Philippines such as Bohol, Manila or Dumaguete.
-We can already tell you that the island still doesn’t have airports receiving commercial flights, so you’ll have to arrive by ferry from Dumaguete, Bohol or Cebu.
-If you want to start looking at the routes, you can consult and book on this platform.
+We can already tell you that the island still doesn’t have airports with commercial flights, so you’ll have to arrive by ferry from Dumaguete, Bohol or Cebu.
+If you want to start looking at the routes, you can check schedules and book through this platform.

 Most travellers tour Siquijor on a rented motorbike.
-Although most of the road is in good condition (except for the last two years, when there have been endless works causing long potholes), we only advise doing it if you have a licence, practice and if you’re going to drive very carefully, as fatal accidents have occurred.
+Although most of the road is in good condition (except for the last two years, when there have been endless roadworks, leaving huge potholes behind), we only advise doing it if you have a licence, experience and if you’re going to drive very carefully, as fatal accidents have occurred.
 Remember to always wear your helmet.
 Motorbike rental costs around ₱300–₱400 a day, depending on the number of days you’re going to take it.

-If you need a good contact to rent a motorbike (trustworthy and with bikes that aren’t falling apart), we can give it to you without problems if you leave us a comment.
+If you need a good contact to rent a motorbike (trustworthy and with bikes that are in good condition), we can give it to you if you leave us a comment.

-There are petrol stations dotted around the island, but you’ll also see that in the little shops (the sari‑sari) they have Coca‑Cola bottles filled with petrol.
+You’ll find petrol stations dotted around the island, but you’ll also see that in the little shops (the sari-sari) they sell petrol in reused Coca-Cola bottles.

 On the other hand, if you don’t drive, don’t worry.
 There are a lot of tricycles that will take you from one point to another on the island.
-Most provide a set service from point to point on the island and pick up people along the way.
-Therefore, they’ll charge you the price that’s been set per person.
-To know what that is, we recommend you ask at your hotel.
+Most tricycles run fixed routes between towns and pick up passengers along the way.
+Therefore, they’ll charge you the standard fare per person.
+To find out the current fare, we recommend you ask at your hotel.

 For example, the normal fare from Siquijor port to San Juan is ₱40 per person (about ₱100 for the whole tricycle).
 From Larena port to San Juan it’s ₱50 per person.

 If you want to make the most of the day, the best thing is to hire the services of a tricycle for the whole day.
-They’ll then charge you a special rate that will depend on the distances you want to travel and the number of hours you want to spend with them.
+They’ll then charge you a special rate depending on how far you want to go and how many hours you want to hire them for.
 A fairly common price is ₱1,200 per day.
-We can also give you a contact without problems.
+We can also share a contact if you leave us a comment.

 Finally, it’s also possible to rent a car in Siquijor.
-It’s not the most common and you won’t find many places, but it’s totally feasible.
+It’s not the most common option and there aren’t many places offering it, but it’s perfectly doable.
 Prices are around ₱2,000 per day, with discounts if you rent it for longer.
-If you need references, you can also leave us a comment and we’ll pass you the information.
+If you need references, you can also leave us a comment and we’ll send you the details.

 bike rental Siquijor